toaymeister/molly/README.md

 ```

 Once the script is imported, it automatically detects the connection to the server.
 The script will exit automatically if the check fails.

+Below is a list of all available methods, help yourself.

 ### getRoomIdByNumber(roomId)